Central Oregon shines in the wintertime, when snow covers Cascade Range forests and mountain peaks between late October and April.

 Snowmobiling

-With plenty of backcountry terrain to cover, it’s no wonder snowmobiling in Central Oregon has become a fun winter activity.
+With plenty of backcountry terrain, snowmobiling in Central Oregon offers plenty of thrills all winter long.

-Just 20 minutes east of La Pine, 10 Mile Sno-Park offers access to more than 100 miles of groomed snowmobile trails within (and around) the Newberry National Volcanic Monument—making it one of the region’s best-loved destinations for snowmobilers.
-Elsewhere, the appropriately named Junction Sno-Park sits where several alpine lakes and scenic buttes meet and offers a warming shelter among its extensive network of groomed trails.
+Just 20 minutes east of La Pine, 10 Mile Sno-Park hosts access to more than 100 miles of groomed snowmobile trails within (and around) the Newberry National Volcanic Monument—making it one of the region’s best-loved destinations for snowmobilers.
+Elsewhere, Junction Sno-Park sits where several alpine lakes and scenic buttes meet—and offers a warming shelter among its extensive network of groomed trails.
+Along the Cascade Lakes Scenic Byway, Elk Lake Resort rents snowmobiles for up to six hours and sits surrounded by hundreds of miles of trails.
+And if you’d like to get started with a seasoned guide, sign up for a tour with Central Oregon Adventures.

 Snowshoeing

 Central Oregon’s sno-parks host dozens of miles of groomed snowshoe trails for beginners and seasoned veterans alike.
-Dutchman Sno-Park, just 20 minutes southwest of Bend, hosts several miles of trails that head through open meadows and ascend Tumalo Mountain—with impressive Cascade peak views beckoning throughout.
-Also near Bend, Meissner Sno-Park/Trailhead boasts dedicated snowshoe trails to a pair of warming huts amid a quiet forest.
+Dutchman Sno-Park, just 20 minutes southwest of Bend, is home to several miles of trails that head through open meadows and ascend Tumalo Mountain—with impressive Cascade peak views beckoning throughout.
+Also near Bend, you’ll enjoy dedicated snowshoe trails that lead to a pair of warming huts at Meissner Sno-Park/Trailhead.

 Other Winter Activities in Central Oregon

-Not up for a day in the snow?
 We get it: The powdery stuff isn’t for everyone.
-Fortunately, you’ll find plenty of other fun activities all winter long.
+Fortunately, you’ll find plenty of other fun activities, indoors and outside, all winter long.

 Winter Hiking

-Just a half-hour east of Bend, for instance, the 29,000-acre Oregon Badlands Wilderness hosts nearly 50 miles of trails that crisscross volcanic rock formations, high-desert terrain, and forests of gnarled juniper trees.
-The Badlands sit at a lower elevation than most popular destinations in Central Oregon, so they see less snow (and remain mostly accessible) in winter.
+Just a half-hour east of Bend, the 29,000-acre Oregon Badlands Wilderness hosts nearly 50 miles of trails that crisscross volcanic rock formations, high-desert terrain, and forests of gnarled juniper trees.
+The Badlands sit at a lower elevation than many popular destinations in Central Oregon, so they see less snow and remain mostly accessible in winter.

-And sitting between Madras and Prineville, the short, wheelchair-accessible Rimrock Springs Trail passes through a mix of juniper and sagebrush while offering excellent wildlife viewing; keep an eye out for pronghorn antelope, waterfowl, bats, raptors, and more.
+Sitting between Madras and Prineville, the short, wheelchair-accessible Rimrock Springs Trail passes through a mix of juniper and sagebrush while offering excellent wildlife viewing; watch for pronghorn, waterfowl, bats, and raptors.

 Shopping

-Shopping in Central Oregon is a popular activity, no matter the season—but holiday deals, seasonal offerings, and a festive spirit make it an especially fun winter pastime.
+Holiday deals, seasonal offerings, and a festive spirit make shopping in Central Oregon a fun winter pastime.

-Downtown Bend is home to several boutiques, souvenir shops, bookstores, and mom-and-pop outfits selling a variety of artisan goods and hand-crafted items.
-Nearby, the Old Mill District hosts more than 40 shops—ranging from home-grown clothing stores to outposts from big-name brands—along the banks of the Deschutes River.
+Downtown Bend is home to several boutiques, souvenir shops, and mom-and-pop outfits selling artisan goods and hand-crafted items.
+Nearby, the Old Mill District hosts more than 40 shops—ranging from home-grown clothing stores to outposts from big-name brands—along the Deschutes River.

 Day Spas